Nursing Home Abuse Lawyer

-Nursing home abuse and nursing home neglect can take many forms including bedsores, skin ulcers, pressure sores, decubitus ulcers, septicemia, gangrene, malnutrition, dehydration, burns, sexual assault (rape), fall, overdoses, infections, osteomyelitis, threats, and deaths.
-A nursing home abuse lawyer can help you protect the rights of your loved one.
-Unfortunately, most of these abuses to a patient’s dignity, go unreported and unpunished.
-Nursing home law states that a nursing home must care for the resident in such a manner and in such an environment as will promote maintenance or enhancement of the quality of life of each resident.
+Bedsores, skin ulcers, pressure sores, decubitus ulcers, septicemia, gangrene, starvation, dehydration, burns, sexual assault (rape), fall, overdoses, infections, osteomyelitis, threats, and fatalities are all examples of nursing home abuse and neglect.
+A nursing home abuse lawyer can assist you in protecting your loved one’s rights.
+Unfortunately, the vast majority of these violations of a patient’s dignity go unreported and penalized.
+According to nursing home legislation, a nursing home must care for residents in a way and in an atmosphere that promotes the maintenance or enhancement of each resident’s quality of life.

 Table of Contents

-Nursing Home Abuse
+Causes of Nursing Home Abuse

 Bedsores and Pressure Sores